 “Because I’ll never see him again,” I said.
 And I never did.

-Mike died two weeks later, before his wedding day.
+Mike died two weeks later, five days before his wedding day.